 I'm proud of our president.

-So Jeff, I appreciate it.
+Jeff, I appreciate it.

 Thank you so much.

-Uh little news story here.
+A little news story here.

-Russian pres I don't know if you've seen this anywhere else.
+I don't know if you've seen this anywhere else.

-Uh Russian President Vladimir Putin sparked uproar yesterday by saying Africans had a history of cannibalism.
+Russian President Vladimir Putin sparked uproar yesterday by saying Africans had a history of cannibalism.

 He lashed out at the continent's past after being challenged about his human rights record.

-In an astonishing outburst, Mr. Putin said, We all know that African countries used to have a tradition of eating their own adversaries.
+In an astonishing outburst, Mr. Putin said, we all know that African countries used to have a tradition of eating their own adversaries.

-We don't have such a tradition or process or culture, and I believe the comparison between Africa and Russia is not quite just.
+And I believe the comparison between Africa and Russia is not quite just.

-Tony Blair, who just finished talks with Mr. Putin, was left squirming with embarrassment, as the former KGB boss let Rip.
+Tony Blair, who just finished talks with Mr. Putin, was left squirming with embarrassment as the former KGB boss let rip.

 Minutes after the outburst, Mr. Blair had hailed reaching a deal with the Russian leader on aid and debt relief for Africa.